flintoftid/aegboxts/ReadMe.md

 ## Credits

 The components of the test-suite have been developed over a number of years and research programmes.
 We grateful acknowledge the following sources of support:

-1. The FLAVIIR project which was a five year research programme looking at technologies for future unmanned air vehicles (UAV) funded jointly by BAE SYSTEMS and EPSRC [FLAVIIR][]
+1. The [FLAVIIR][] project which was a five year research programme looking at technologies for future unmanned air vehicles (UAV) funded jointly by [BAES][] and [EPSRC][].

-2. The EU FP7 High Intensity Radiated Field Synthetic Environment (HIRF-SE) research programme that developed a simulation framework to aid aeronautical certification against electromagnetic threats [HIRFSE][].
+2. The [EU FP7][] High Intensity Radiated Field Synthetic Environment [HIRF-SE][] research programme that developed a simulation framework to aid aeronautical certification against electromagnetic threats.

 In addition we acknowledge the following for there specific contributions and guidance of various aspects of the
 test-suite:

-1. John-Phillipe Parmantier from ONERA.
+1. John-Phillipe Parmantier from [ONERA][].

-2. John Kazik from IDS-UK.
+2. John Kazik from [IDS-UK][].

 ## Related links